The most impactful yet often overlooked category in many women’s wardrobes is their undergarments.

 And I get it.
 It can be overwhelming and expensive.

-But the right, well-fitting foundation pieces will change how your clothes fit for the better.
+But the proper, well-fitting foundation pieces will change how your clothes fit for the better.

 When I worked with private clients and took them shopping for new clothes, our first stop was often the lingerie department at Nordstrom.